-- when, upon careful review, the associate dean deems there is sufficient information presented that doing so will safeguard students’ abilities to pursue their education in an environment free from unwanted contact.
+- when, upon careful review, the associate vice president deems there is sufficient information presented that doing so will safeguard students’ abilities to pursue their education in an environment free from unwanted contact.
 In such an instance, the NCO does not constitute a finding of responsibility for violating university policy, nor does it preclude the possibility of future review of any past interactions through the student conduct process; or

 - in connection with the student conduct process, either as an interim measure during the pendency of the process and/or an outcome associated with a finding of responsibility from the process.

 Please see a sample No Contact Order (pdf).
 A student who receives an NCO may appeal the decision in writing to the dean of students (a NCO received as a sanction through the student conduct process may be appealed via the appeal procedures set forth in the Community Standards section of The Word).

 Once implemented, any violation of an NCA or an NCO will be vigorously pursued as an alleged violation of community standards through the student conduct process.
 An NCA or NCO remains in effect until it has been terminated, in writing, by the Office of the Dean of Student Affairs following a determination that the arrangement is no longer warranted or necessary.